 Can I Get Back Less Money Than What Was Put in?

-Yes, but highly unlikely.
-Only if you cash in an index annuity before the term expires, or you take more than the free withdrawal amount (in most cases 10% annually) allows in the contract.
+Yes, but unlikely.
+A couple scenarios might be if you cash in an index annuity before the term expires, or if you take more than the free withdrawal amount (in most cases 10% annually) allows in the contract.
 Surrender charges are usually deducted from the accumulated value which is the original premium plus any interest credited.

 Questions to Ask Before Purchasing Annuity